-Admissions at California Miramar University are granted without regard to race, color, national and ethnic origin, religion, or gender.
+Admissions at California Miramar University are granted on an equal basis without discrimination on any basis.
 All rights, privileges, programs and activities are accorded all students on an equal basis.
 The University is an Affirmative Action and Equal Opportunity Employer.